 A great way to learn in-depth about different aspects of our collections is to schedule a tour or talk for your group.
 Our curators provide tours of the current exhibition and our departments and talks on a variety of topics relating to our collections.
 Please see the descriptions below for a sample of the tours and talks we offer.
 Often our curators can tailor talks to the interests of your group.

-To schedule a tour of or talk at the Institute, please contact us (412-268-2434; email@example.com).
+To schedule a tour of or talk at the Institute, please contact us (412-268-2434; firstname.lastname@example.org).
 When scheduling, please specify in which talk your group is interested.
 If your group has a specific interest (like collecting historical botanical prints), please let us know because we may be able to tailor a talk or a display to that subject.
 Please provide possible dates for scheduling your tour or talk and the estimated number of visitors.
 We will try to accommodate your wishes, but we do have a small staff.
 We request reservations at least one month in advance.
 Tours and talks usually begin with an introduction to the Institute.
 If your group is already familiar with us, we can skip the introduction.
-We suggest a $100 honorarium for groups of 10 or more.
+Our fee for a tour or talk is $100.